-Rubella is caused by the rubella virus.
 Rubella is sometimes called German measles, but it is not the same disease as measles.

 Rubella is usually a mild illness, with a fever, rash and swollen lymph glands.
 However, if contracted by pregnant women during the first 10 weeks of pregnancy, the disease can cause life-long problems for babies.